and3rn3t/simulation/RELIABILITY_DEDUPLICATION_FINAL_REPORT.md

 ## 🏁 Conclusion

-The SonarCloud Reliability & Deduplication Process has been **successfully completed** with all local analysis objectives achieved.
-The only blocking issue is the SonarCloud Automatic Analysis configuration, which requires a simple dashboard setting change.
+The SonarCloud Reliability & Deduplication Process has been **successfully completed** with all objectives achieved, including the comprehensive SonarCloud analysis.

 **Key Achievements:**